 In this timeline, China would have been in big trouble, too, with the Japanese taking advantage of an overstretched Britain and would have likely brought the entire nation under heel.
 The British and Commonwealth states of Burma, India, Australia, New Zealand, not to mention the Americans in Hawaii would have been sweating bullets.

 See related: Common Misconceptions of Germany

+After a minor victory saw America briefly retake Hawaii in 1942, the U.S. was met with constant defeats and gradually forced back to its continental borders.
 By 1945, Japan controls Asia and the Pacific.
-Germany has occupied Europe, the former Soviet Union, Africa, the Caribbean, Central and South America, Mexico, Canada, and Alaska.
+Germany has occupied Europe, the former Soviet Union, Africa, the Caribbean, Central and South America, Mexico, parts of Canada, and Alaska.

-The Nazis and Japanese now surround the continental United States, threatening sea invasions from both coasts, and land invasions from the Canadian and Mexican borders, unless the US surrenders unconditionally.
+The Nazis and Japanese now surround the continental United States, threatening sea invasions from both coasts and land invasions from the Canadian and Mexican borders unless the US surrenders unconditionally.

 Between them is “The Neutral Zone” in the Rockies – a buffer between the two fascist empires that neither controls, but both maintain limited presences.
-It’s also a relatively safe location for the remaining American Resistance movements to hide while the squabbles between Japan and Germany intensify…which leads us to 1962 where The Man in the High Castle begins.
+It’s also a relatively safe location for the remaining American Resistance movements to hide while the disputes between Japan and Germany intensify – which leads us to 1962, where The Man in the High Castle begins.

 See related: The German National Anthem: Das Deutschlandlied

 Other Media Showcasing an Alternate Reality Where Germany Wins World War II